Work-from-Home Guide: 25 Tips for Being Productive

-While working from home has its perks, it can be distracting.
-Errands, chores, family, housemates, TV, social media and pets can easily shift your attention.
 Here are some tips for eliminating distractions and boosting productivity while working from home:

-1. Dress for success
+2. Dress for success

 In place of your morning commute, you might try another activity to boost productivity, such as a walk, light workout or meditation.
 Then, get dressed and ready for your day and make a healthy breakfast.
-Dressing for the tasks ahead of you will make you feel more motivated, and is also a helpful practice in case of unexpected video meetings.
+Dressing for the tasks ahead of you can make you feel more motivated, and is also a helpful practice in case of unexpected video meetings.

 Here are a few tips on managing your daily schedule to optimize productivity:

 Start each day off by reviewing the tasks you want to get done to make progress towards your goals that day and throughout the week.

 Prioritize your tasks by understanding the time investment, complexity and impact of each.